beaverbuilder/documentation/docs/beaver-builder/layouts/advanced-tab/html-element.md

 The Label option is available for all rows, columns, and modules.
 It is used to provide a concise description of the content or purpose of the row, column, or module.

-Labels will appear in both the Beaver Builder user interface overlay and Outline panel once they are added, as shown below.
+Labels appear in the Beaver Builder user interface overlay, settings window, and Outline panel once they are added, as shown below.

 ![Label in Outline panel](/img/beaver-builder/advanced-tab--html-element--4.jpg)